Is there a recommendation process for the Summer Program application?

 Who can submit a recommendation on my behalf?

 Teacher recommendations must come from a teacher in the art form at school or from outside school (including private instructors, directors or coaches).
+If an art form teacher is not available, recommendations from teachers in other content areas are accepted.

 Administrator recommendations must come from someone in leadership at school such as a principal, assistant principal, guidance counselor, GT coach or career counselor.
 If your school has an administration structure different from this (and only if it is different) a recommendation from a community leader will suffice.
-A community leader can be a leader at a community organization (e.g. Scouts or Girl Scouts), someone at your religious organization, an administrator at your homeschool’s co-op etc.
+A community leader can be a leader at a community organization (e.g. Scouts or Girl Scouts), someone in leadership at your religious organization, an administrator at your homeschool’s co-op etc.

 How does the recommendation process work?